 Having spent three days unpacking and setting up house

-before the POV trip, Joanne and I now had to spend two more days to
+before the POV trip, Jeanne and I now had to spend two more days to

 pack up again.
 Our forty boxes of belongings would sit in an empty house,